 The decision of the governing body should be communicated to the governing body member as soon after the meeting as possible.
-It may be appropriate for the Chair to contact the governing body member to provide an initial indication before the formal written decision is issued.
+It may be appropriate for the Chair to contact the governing body member to provide an initial indication before the formal written decision is issued, whether or not the complaint has been upheld.

 It is possible for an interim meeting to be held, which the governing body member who has breached the Code is invited to attend to respond to the conclusion, before the governing body determines its final response.
 This is likely to be particularly appropriate if the governing body is minded to seek to remove the governing body member.
 If the governing body intends to seek to remove one of its members because of a breach of the Code of Conduct, a special meeting must be called for that specific and sole purpose (Rule 44.5).
 The process for calling a special meeting is set out at Rule 55.
+The GBM has the right to attend and make representations to any such meeting.